 - Avoid foods that can block or slow iron absorption.
 Black tea is one common iron blocker.

-- Follow treatment plan for related health problems.
+- Follow any treatment plan you have been given for related health problems.

 - Bottle-fed infants should get a formula that is fortified with iron.

 - Premature infants may need extra iron by 1 month of age.

 The American Congress of Obstetricians and Gynecologists https://www.acog.org

 How to add foods that are high in iron to your diet.
 Cleveland Clinic website.
 Available at: https://health.clevelandclinic.org/how-to-add-more-iron-to-your-diet/.
 Accessed May 16, 2022.

 Iron deficiency anemia in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/iron-deficiency-anemia-in-adults/.
 Accessed May 16, 2022.

 Iron deficiency anemia in children.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/iron-deficiency-anemia-in-children.
 Accessed May 16, 2022.

 Lopez A., Cacoub P., et al. Iron deficiency anaemia.
 Lancet, 2016; 387(10021): 907-916.